 Generally, students will not incur significant out-of-pocket costs when they use Duquesne University Health Services (DUHS).
-It remains important, however, to have health insurance that has comprehensive medical coverage in the Pittsburgh area.
-Students and parents are encouraged to consider enrollment in the Student Health Insurance Program.
-Any other insurance that was approved for waiver, must be aware of their coverage for the area.
+It remains important to have health insurance that has comprehensive medical coverage in the Pittsburgh area.
+Students and parents are encouraged to consider enrollment in the Student Health Insurance Plan.

-Contact your insurance carrier to find out if you have comprehensive coverage in Pittsburgh, PA.
-Area providers and Duquesne University Health Services will bill for services, and you will be solely responsible for those medical expenses your insurance does not cover.
+Contact your insurance carrier to find out if you have comprehensive medical coverage in the Pittsburgh area.
+Duquesne University Health Services will bill for services, and you will be solely responsible for those medical expenses your insurance does not cover.

-All full time students must have medical insurance coverage and provide the University with verifiable proof of coverage.
-If you have a question or need further information, contact QM Services at 1.800.273.1715 - ext.
-2, university@QMServicesInc.com or www.QMServicesInc.com.
+All full-time students must have medical insurance coverage and provide the University with verifiable proof of coverage.
+If you have a question or need further information, contact QM Services at 1 (800) 273-1715 - ext.
+2, or email university@QMServicesInc.com.

-Duquesne University partners with UPMC and QM Services® to provide an excellent and affordable student health insurance plan.
+Duquesne University partners with UPMC and QM Services to provide a comprehensive and affordable student health insurance plan.

 - Allergy injections

 - Tuberculosis skin testing and Quantiferon-Gold blood testing

 - Over-the-counter medications and starter packs for prescription drugs

 - Blood titer testing for MMR, Hepatitis B and Varicella immunity